sadia-54/Ghure-Dekha/README.md

 ## 🚀 Deployment

 The application is **fully deployed on Vercel** for production use.
+You can access it here: [Ghure Dekha - AI Trip Planner](https://ghure-dekha-zxcb.vercel.app)
 The site features a **responsive design**, ensuring a smooth experience across **desktop, tablet, and mobile devices**.

 ---